chickenspaceprogram/libasco/README.md

 need them, save/restore the signal mask yourself, or just use the ucontext functions.

-i intend to port this to work on the following platforms:
+i intend to port this to work on the following processors:

 - arm
 - aarch64
+- riscv
+- riscv64
+- ppc
+- ppc64(le)
 - i386
 - x86-64

+currently, the following have been implemented:

+- aarch64

-mostly this is intended to run on Windows or Unix systems. i'm open to porting to other platforms, so if you have trouble compiling or the tests fail, open an issue, or [email me](mailto:pestpestthechicken@yahoo.com).
+mostly this is intended to run on Windows or Unix systems. it should be reasonably portable though, you may just have to add the appropriate preprocessor directives if the ones here don't cover things.

+i'm open to porting to other platforms, so if you have trouble compiling or the tests fail, open an issue, or [email me](mailto:pestpestthechicken@yahoo.com).